Eclipse-SDV-Hackathon-Accenture/maestro-challenge/README.md

 The first diagrams in the [Eclipse Ankaios](./eclipse-ankaios/README.md) and [Eclipse BlueChi](./eclipse-bluechi/README.md) depict this provided sample scenario.

-The in-vehicle-stack is started with Eclipse Chariott, Ibeji, Agemo, Freyja, and an Eclipse Mosquitto MQTT broker inside of the orchestrator environments.
+The in-vehicle-stack is started with Eclipse Chariott, Ibeji, Agemo, Freyja, and an Eclipse Mosquitto MQTT broker inside the orchestrator environment.

 #### Dynamic Orchestration
 This use case demonstrates a simple example of dynamic orchestration.
 A [script](./in-vehicle-stack/scenarios/smart_trailer_use_case/scripts/) (one implemented for each orchestrator) will be run to monitor Ibeji and detect when the trailer is connected.
 The script will continuously poll for the "Trailer Connected" Digital Twin Provider, and print "NotFound" until it is started.
 You can simulate the trailer being connected to the vehicle by starting the ["Trailer Connected" Digital Twin Provider](./in-vehicle-stack/scenarios/smart_trailer_use_case/digital_twin_providers/trailer_connected_provider/).
 This provider will register itself with Ibeji, the script will detect this change, and start up the ["Trailer Properties" Digital Twin Provider](./in-vehicle-stack/scenarios/smart_trailer_use_case/digital_twin_providers/trailer_properties_provider/) and the [Smart Trailer Application](./in-vehicle-stack/scenarios/smart_trailer_use_case/applications/smart_trailer_application/).
 This shows a simple example of reacting to an event in the vehicle by starting up other workloads.